asteriondb/dbTwig/examples/react/javaScript/reactExample/README.md

 This React based example application will show you how to interface to DbTwig and AsterionDB.
 It will also show you how to migrate an application from file-based to database oriented access.
 The process really is quite simple and if you are already famliar with PL/SQL, you'll be able to follow along without any problems at all!

 This example focuses on the tasks involved in migrating an existing application.
 Having a working knowlege of Oracle, JavaScript and React is a requirement.
-It is not suitable for those that are just starting out with the aforementioned technologies.
+This examle is not suitable for those that are just starting out with the aforementioned technologies.

 Specifically, in order to follow along with this example you will have to meet these pre-requisites: